jgagne/ajovt4-ls22-vskk/10-thesis-digest.md

 #### Better

-Excellent content and style, with the second paragraph developing into the expanded digest format, but needs a revision for better academic voice (sans first personal pronoun, I, and determiner, My, and other informal language instances).
+Excellent content and style, with the second paragraph developing into the expanded digest format, but needs a revision for better academic voice (sans first personal pronoun, I, determiner, My, and other instances of informal/personal language.).
 Yet, it has potential with some edits.

 > **Abstract**
 >